qiime/Topiary-Explorer/user_guide/source/database_connectivity.rst

    :align:   center

 .. note::
-   You'll notice that the only individual that shows up is ``M9`` since we filtered the sample metadata table in step 4.
-22% of the lineages present in the tree are found in individual M9.
+   You'll notice that the only individual that shows up is ``M9`` since we filtered the sample metadata table in `step 4 <./database_connectivity#step-4-select-the-the-data-that-you-d-like-to-use>`_.
+22.74% of the lineages present in the tree are found in individual M9.

 This last step was covered very quickly here: if you got lost you should refer to the `TopiaryExplorer Overview Tutorial <./quickstart.html>`_ which goes through the steps for coloring a tree in a lot more detail.